amleshkashyap/pintos/src/userprog/README.md

   * Virtual Memory - Kernel vs User
     - The interrupt frame for user process is contructed in the kernel
     - In the interrupt frame, the stack pointer must point to an address according to the virtual memory for the user
-    - Arguments have to be stored according to that as well - however, it's not clear where exactly should the arguments be stored.

   * Elf32\_Addr -
   * Elf32\_Word